 If you see emergency vehicles, including tow trucks, slow down to 60 kilometres per hour or the posted speed, whichever is lower.
 If possible, give them extra space by moving into the adjacent lane.

 As with falling snow or freezing rain, if you run into fog, use your headlights’ low beams.
-“If you use high beams, it’s going to magnify the snow and fog and you’re not going to see very well,” Wilson says.
+“If you use high beams, it’s going to magnify the snow and fog and you’re not going to see very well,” Lemont says.
 “Or if you have fog lights, use them.”